beman-project/execution26/docs/questions.md

     supposed to work?
 I don't see a reason why a value completion is necessarily required.
 As is, they are not because type_idenity_t ends up being used without argument.
+- [exec.then] p5 seems to miss a space betweend sendr and out_sndr